Service & Prayer Times

 Watch live on Facebook

-The order of service for the Eucharist incorporates elements from all the member churches of the Anglican Communion and is approved for us by the Archbishop of Canterbury.
-Please don't remove the printed orders from the chapel, as it will prevent succeeding pilgrims from being able to use them.
+The Order of Service for the Eucharist incorporates elements from all the member Churches of the Anglican Communion and is approved for us by the Archbishop of Canterbury.

 At the heart of the Anglican Centre in Rome is the Chapel of St Augustine of Canterbury.
-Every day, morning and evening prayer are said here.
-Those who wish to join our services may do so by following the arrival instructions on our Where We Are page.
+Those who wish to join our services may do so by following the arrival instructions here.

 Daily we pray for the welfare of the city in which we have been called by God, giving thanks to Him for our common heritage, and celebrating our vocation of prayer, hospitality, education and unity.